czhao-dev/imdb-rating-prediction/README.md

 ## License

-This project is provided for educational and analytical purposes.
+This project is released for academic and research purposes.
+Please credit the source if used in publications or derivative works.
 No commercial use of IMDb data is intended.